Komonodrg-portfolio/AI/README.md

 Whether you're aiming to be a software engineer, data scientist, DevOps professional, or IT strategist —

 Understanding AI is no longer a niche skill.
-It is a core competency.
+It is a core competency.<br>

+>“Artificial intelligence is the new electricity.”   — Andrew Ng
 <h2>📂 Projects</h2>

 - <b>Building Robust Networking Home Lab</b>